top of page

 A More Grounded Way Forward

-Perfectionism is not who you are—it’s what you learned in order to feel safe.
+Perfectionism is not who you are—it’s what you learned to feel safe.

 If this feels familiar, you don’t have to carry it alone.